 Sony held a press conference behind closed doors early this morning to demonstrate the upcoming PSVR game: Virtua Fighter VR.
-On the stage a demonstrator wore the PSVR headset and as the house lights went down the audience anticipated a view a live stream of the game.
+On the stage a demonstrator wore the PSVR headset and as the house lights went down the audience anticipated viewing a live stream of the game.
 What happened instead has yet to be fully explained by Playstation representatives or the scientific community at large.

 Video footage of the conference shows a series of sparks and electrical arcs that seem to center around the stage as the game stream begins.
 Initially the crowd seems to be impressed by what must have been mistaken for pyrotechnics, but has subsequently been ruled an unexpected malfunction.
 Seconds later Virtua fighters escaped the game-space and entered reality, causing chaos among attendees who, despite many years playing video games were unable to actually counterattack, execute combos or even effectively block.
 Within minutes the scene was a bloodbath as the Virtua Fighters demolished the health bars of nearly all journalists present.
 One survivor, Nathan Langbone of GameZeNewZe (New Zealand’s premier gaming news site) was approached by Virtua Fighter Corn Li, seeing what was happening around him, he quickly struck the first blow with a low, sweeping kick.
 With Corn Li stuck against the wall, Nathan utilized an ancient martial arts technique experts call cheesing; he rapidly repeated his sweeping kick, over and over, giving Corn Li no chance to move or act until her health bar was depleted.